What budget for activities and outings Malta?

 In Malta, the most expensive entrance is the Hal-Saflieni Hypogeum (€50 for an adult).
 Most other sites and museums managed by Heritage Malta cost between €5 and €10 for an adult.
 A multi-site pass is available (see conditions at https://heritagemalta.org, under "admission fees"), but does not include admission to Hal-Saflieni or Underground Valletta.
 Don't hesitate to list what you'll have the time and inclination to see to decide whether this pass is worthwhile.
 Many churches are free to visit, with the exception of the co-cathedral of St. John (€15 for an adult), Mdina (€10 for an adult) or Victoria in Gozo (€4 for an adult).
 The prices given in this guide refer to adult rates, but various discounts are almost always available for children, senior citizens, students and even families.
 Don't hesitate to ask when you buy your tickets.

-As for the pleasures of swimming, there is no need to go to the swimming pools since the big blue sea is at your disposal, with its few beautiful beaches and especially its many creeks.
-Close to Valletta, the sea fronts of Sliema and St Julian's are also equipped to allow you to take a dip, as are the resorts of Malsaforn and Xlendi, in Gozo.
+When it comes to the pleasures of swimming, there's no need to head for the pools, as the deep blue sea is at your disposal, with its beautiful beaches and numerous coves.
+Near Valletta, the seafronts of Sliema and St Julian's are also ideal for a dip, as are the resorts of Malsaforn and Xlendi on Gozo.
 The archipelago is also the spot for scuba diving, all year round, with or without wetsuit.
-The opportunity to admire caves, caverns, walls, crevices and numerous wrecks.
-Another specific activity is hiking, which can also be practiced all year round and which you can find the list at the tourist office.
-And you should know that most of the time, the departure and arrival points of the circuits are served by buses.
-You can also rent a boat and go on a cruise around Malta or take a kayak to discover the caves.
-Finally, many hotels, especially on the north coast, have spas
+This is your chance to admire caves, caverns, walls, crevasses and numerous wrecks.
+Another specific activity is hiking, which is also available all year round, and a list of which can be found at the tourist office.
+In most cases, the starting and finishing points are served by buses.
+You can also hire a boat and take a cruise around Malta or go kayaking to discover the caves.
+And don't forget that many hotels, especially on the north coast, have their own spas.

 What budget to eat Malta?